rust-lang/book/second-edition/nostarch/chapter14.md

 $ cargo yank --vers 1.0.1 --undo
 ```

+A yank *does not* delete any code.
+The yank feature is not intended for
+deleting accidentally uploaded secrets, for example.
+If that happens, you must
+reset those secrets immediately.

 ## Cargo Workspaces

 In Chapter 12, we built a package that included both a binary crate and a
 library crate.
+You may find, as your project develops, that the library crate
-But what if the library crate continues to get bigger and we
-want to split our package up further into multiple library crates?
-As packages
+continues to get bigger and you want to split your package up further into
-grow, separating out major components can be quite useful.
-In this situation,
-Cargo has a feature called *workspaces* that can help us manage multiple
+multiple library crates.
+In this situation, Cargo has a feature called
+*workspaces* that can help us manage multiple related packages that are
-related packages that are developed in tandem.
+developed in tandem.

 A *workspace* is a set of packages that will all share the same *Cargo.lock*
 and output directory.
-Let's make a project using a workspace where the code
+Let's make a project using a workspace, using trivial
-will be trivial so that we can concentrate on the structure of a workspace.
+code so we can concentrate on the structure of a workspace.
+We'll have a binary
-We'll have a binary that uses two libraries: one that will provide an `add_one`
+that uses two libraries: one that will provide an `add_one` method and a second
-method and a second that will provide an `add_two` method.
-Let's start by
+that will provide an `add_two` method.
+We'll start by creating a new crate for
-creating a new crate for the binary:
+the binary:

 ```text
 $ cargo new --bin adder